maxmarcon/input_update_behavior/README.md

 ![submit](./submit.png)

-Why is that?
+Why do the hidden input and the visible input become out of sync when triggering the change event via JS?

-(Interestingly enough, all works as expected if the value is increased using a button and not a div)
+(Interestingly enough, everything works as expected if the value is increased using a button and not a div)